 The Testing Center is located in the 300 Building (Student Services).
 A list of the current TEAS Test dates is available on the Testing Services website, along with the Testing Center's hours and contact information for the current Testing Coordinator.
 The website also lists the required COMPASS scores for Bainbridge State College.

 Tutors can be found in the Academic Success Center, which is located in the 300 Building (Student Services), on the end closest to the 200 Building (Cypress Hall).
-More information, including days/times for tutoring services at the Early County Center, is available on the Academic Resource Center website.
+More information, including days/times for tutoring services at the Early County Center, is available on the Academic Success Center website.

 There are two different types of withdrawals: withdrawal before midterm (W) and withdrawal after midterm (WF).
 In both cases the student must notify the Office of Admissions and Records and fill out the Drop/Add/Withdrawal Form in order to officially withdrawal.
 Students who fail to notify the Office of Admission and Records that they are withdrawing are considered an "Unofficial Withdrawal" and will receive a grade of FN.
 If you withdraw from school before completing 60% of the semester, then you'll owe back a portion of both your federal and state financial aid.
 The amount depends on how much of your financial aid you earned through attending your classes before withdrawing.